-- Branding: All content that talks about the brand: homepage, “About Us”, “Why Us”, “Mission” and “Vision” sections or pages.
+Brand Content: All content that talks about the brand: Homepage, “About Us,” “Why Us,” “Mission,” and “Vision” sections or pages.
 Anything that talks about your brand.

-- Marketing: Typically the content that sells, or at least performs: product pages, landing pages, category pages, blog posts...
+Marketing Content: Typically, the content that sells to or educates your customers: product pages, landing pages, category pages, blog posts, and more.

-- Technical: All manuals, product descriptions, product documentation, FAQs, user guides etc. should be translated accurately to avoid any incorrect use of your products or services.
+Technical Content: All manuals, product descriptions, product documentation, FAQs, user guides, etc. This type of content should always be translated accurately to avoid any incorrect use of your products or services.

-- Back-end/System: Content that includes so-called locale: locally-specific items like form entries, various number formats, etc.
+Back-end/System Content: Content that includes so-called locale: locally-specific items like form entries, number formats, etc.

-- Contact Information: Your contact page should not only include relevant contact details for the users, but also should serve the location data to the search engines clearly.
+Contact Information: Your contact page should include relevant contact details for the users and serve your business's location data clearly.

-Simple and straightforward language, focused on one key value (“a company with a passion for life at home”), one key achievement (315 stores in 27 countries) and a link to country-relevant press releases make the content easy to translate.
+Here, we see a great example of simple and straightforward language focused on one key value (“a global home furnishings brand that lives in the hearts of the many people”), one key date (founded in 1843), and a link to relevant content for those who want to explore the brand further.
 Gender and ethnically-neutral images resonate with the message.
-This could not have been done without internationalizing the content.
-Source: Ikea.com (English and Polish site).
+This could not have been done without internationalizing the content—source: Ikea.com (English and Polish site).